FrickTobias/BLR/README.md

 # WGH_Analysis

-This GitHub repository describes and distributes all [WGH]() used in "Efficient Whole Genome Haplotyping and _de novo_ sequencing".
+This GitHub repository describes and distributes all script used in "[Efficient whole genome haplotyping and high-throughput single molecule phasing with barcode-linked reads]()".
 The code is divided into three parts (See [Fig. 1](https://github.com/FrickTobias/WGH_Analysis/blob/master/README.md#overview) for overview) where this repository inhabits data handling and preprocessing prior to analysis.
 It takes raw fastq files as input and outputs either (1) fastq files for metagenomic _de novo_ analysis, (2) fastq files for ' Human Genome haplotyping or (3) bam files ready custom variant calling and phasing analysis.